 Both private and group lessons are available.
 The independent instructors normally charge between $30-$40 for a 30-45 minute one-on-one private lesson and $20-$25 per student for a 45-50 minute group lesson.
 (Group lessons are typically no more than three members sharing an arena)

 - Britton Marcoe is the Equine Operations Director at Little Burgundy Farm, and also owner of Customized Equine Services, which has administered day-to-day operations of Little Burgundy Farm Stables for the past several years.
 Britton has extensive competition and training experience in all disciplines and a deep understanding of the biomechanical foundations for each type of riding.
 To read more about Britton please go to www.RideCES.com.

 - Erin Blackwelder has worked with Customized Equine Services since 2011 and is now an employee of LBF as LBF's barn manager.
 She is an accomplished National AA Show Hunter Rider.
 Erin is also a superb young horse trainer, dressage rider, and avid first field fox hunter.

 - Rose Caslar is a USDF Silver Medalist, currently bringing her FEI horse to Grand Prix with classical trainer Paul Belasik.
 Her book, Dressage Sabbatical, is a memoir and training manual.
 Her depth of knowledge and equestrian experience is wide ranging, from the practical challenges of week-long horse packing trips into the Wallowa Mountains to the heights of Grand Prix classical dressage.

 - Brooke Colberg grew up loving horses and started riding when she was 7, learning hunters at first, but then transitioned to more of an eventing style when she was 13.
 She has done therapeutic riding, attended summer camps, done internships and working student positions most of her life as well as trained an OTTB when she was 16-19.
-She attend Bridgewater College and is pursuing a minor in equine studies and a major in kinesiology.
+She attends Bridgewater College and is pursuing a minor in equine studies and a major in kinesiology.
 Due to a past injury she is taking an indefinite hiatus from riding but still loves working with horses and children from the ground.

 PLEASE NOTE: Those interested in therapeutic horseback riding mounted sessions for children can contact: